AI-generated transcript of City Council 10-01-24

 [Bears]: All right.
 On the motion to receive and place on file as amended by Council Lazzaro, seconded by Councilor Leming.
 Mr. Clerk, please call the roll.

-[Hurtubise]: Councilor Lazzaro.
+[Adam Hurtubise]: Councilor Lazzaro.
 Yes.
 Councilor Leno.
 Yes.
 Councilor Scarpelli.
 Yes.
-Councilor Sands.
+Councilor Tseng.
 Yes.
 President Ferris.

 [Bears]: Yes.
 I move that the negative motion passes.
 Do we want to take back up Nazar Market?